yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-sdk-ios-copy-1.md

 >
 > You must call `Yuno.startCheckout(...)` **once per session**, typically in `viewDidLoad()` or right before you display payment UI elements.

-## Step 4: Start the checkout process
+## Step 4: Start the checkout process (old, see below for new version)

 The ViewController class is defined as a subclass of `UIViewController` and also adopts the `YunoPaymentDelegate` protocol.
 It overrides the `viewDidLoad()` method and calls `Yuno.startCheckout(with: self)`.
 The `Yuno.startCheckout(with:)` function is a function provided by the Yuno library, and it takes an instance of a class that conforms to the `YunoPaymentDelegate` protocol as an argument.
 By passing `self` (the current instance of `ViewController`) as the argument, the `ViewController` becomes the delegate.